BestTimesToVisit.com Logo

 nature

-Embark on a scenic drive along the Cape Peninsula, stopping at charming fishing villages like Kalk Bay and the dramatic Cape Point.
-Watch for whales (seasonal) and enjoy the fresh sea air.
-Pack a picnic to savor at one of the many scenic overlooks.
+Embark on a scenic drive along the Cape Peninsula, stopping at charming fishing villages like Kalk Bay and experiencing the dramatic cliffs of Chapman's Peak Drive.
+Keep an eye out for whales (seasonal) and seals.
+Enjoy fresh seafood at a seaside restaurant.

 Best time: September-May